NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/data-preproc/data-qc-atac.rst

           :width: 300px

-After the elaborate QC performed in this tutorial and in :doc:`general QC <data-qc1>`, we can now move to ATAC-seq data :doc:`analysis <../ATACseq/lab-atacseq-bulk>`.
+After the QC performed in this tutorial and in :doc:`general QC <data-qc1>`, we can now move to ATAC-seq data :doc:`analysis <../ATACseq/lab-atacseq-bulk>`.